-Particulate matter is collective name for small particles in the air.
+Particulate matter, also known as PM, is a complex mixture of extremely small particles and liquid droplets in the air.
 Some of the particulate matter comes from natural sources such as windblown dust and sea salt.
-Almost 75- 80% of the amount of particulate matter in the air is caused by human activity.
-For example, particulate matter is produced by, among other things, industrial combustion processes and traffic, the transhipment of bulk goods, livestock farming, wood-burning stoves and cigarette smoke.
+Almost 75- 80% of particulate matter levels in the air is caused by human activity.
+Particulate matter is produced by, for example, industrial combustion processes and traffic, the transshipment of bulk goods, livestock farming, wood-burning stoves and cigarette smoke.

 Particles that are smaller than 10 micrometres (1 micrometre is one thousand times smaller than 1 millimetre) are called PM10.
 The particles can differ in scale and size, as well as in chemical composition.
 Particles that are smaller than 2.5 micrometres are referred to as PM2.5.
-Recently there has been an increasing focus on the even smaller particles because these appear to be more harmful than PM10 and PM2.5 particles.
-Soot is a key element of particulate matter.
-This Atlas contains a separate page on soot.
+Recently more and more attention is being paid to the even smaller particles (ultrafine particles) because these appear to be more harmful than PM10 and PM2.5 particles.
+The diagram shows that the health effects depend on the size of the particles.

 Particular matter is a health hazard.
 In the Netherlands people tend to die several days or months earlier due to short-term exposure to particulate matter.
-The people in question are primarily elderly people and people with cardiovascular or respiratory diseases.
+The people in question are primarily elderly people and people with coronary or lung diseases.
 There is no safe level because particulate matter is also harmful in low concentrations.
-However, the scale of the effects is then much less than in the case of higher concentrations.
-During the past ten years the concentrations of average particulate matter have declined: in the period between 2009 and 2014 there was a decrease of almost 20 percent.
+However, in that case the scale of the effects is much less than at higher concentrations.

 Health effects of particulate matter

-Short-term (for one or more days) high exposure to particulate air pollution has an effect on the health of people who are already sensitive to such pollution.
-They may suffer from coughs and tightness of chest and worsening of respiratory complaints and temporary deterioration in pulmonary function.
-Children, elderly people and people with existing respiratory disorders or cardiovascular diseases are the most sensitive groups.
-The symptoms usually disappear again as soon as the concentration of particulate matter in the air drops.
-A relation is also believed to exist with the increased daily mortality from cardiovascular diseases and respiratory diseases.
+Short-term (for one or more days) high exposure to particulate air pollution has an effect on the health of people who are already vulnerable to such pollution.
+They may be suffering from coughs and tightness of chest and worsening of respiratory complaints and temporary reductions in lung function.
+Children, parents and people with existing respiratory disorders or cardiovascular diseases are the most vulnerable groups (see diagram).
+The symptoms usually disappear as soon as the concentration of particulate matter in the air drops.
+A correlation is also believed to exist with the increased daily mortality from cardiovascular and respiratory diseases.

-The fact that the levels of particulate matter have been decreasing since the start of the 1990s has also caused a decrease in early mortality due to short-term peak exposure since that time.
-It is estimated that more than 3,000 people a year died prematurely at the beginning of the 1990s as a consequence of a short-term peak exposure to particulate matter, compared to approximately 1,800 in 2009.
-The people in question were primarily elderly people and people with cardiovascular or respiratory diseases.
-(Source Environmental Data Compendium).
+As a result of the decreasing particulate matter levels since the start of the 1990s, early mortality due to short-term peak exposure has also been decreasing.
+It is estimated that more than 3,000 people died prematurely each year in the early 1990s as a consequence of a short-term peak exposure to particulate matter, compared to approximately 1,600 in 2013.
+The people in question were primarily elderly people and people with coronary or lung diseases.
+(Source: Environmental Data Compendium)

 Health effects of ultrafine particles

 The focus is shifting more and more to even smaller particles, which are part of PM10.
 Ultrafine particles consist of particles which are smaller than 0.1 micrometres (PM0.1).
 The assumption is that these smaller particles are more harmful than PM10 and PM2.5 because they can penetrate deeper into the lungs.
-A great deal of attention has also been focused on the soot in particles because the effects of soot are estimated to be ten times more detrimental than those of PM10.
+Research is being done in the area around Schiphol.

 Wood-burning stoves and/or bonfires in the garden